Elevation: 5,928 ft

 Southeast Ridge, Class 2+

-The southeast ridge is short and steep and a little loose in just a couple places.
-Numerous, interesting rock outcrops require navigating as you ascend, which makes the climb fun.
+The southeast ridge is short and steep and a little loose in just a couple of places.
+Numerous interesting rock outcrops require navigating as you ascend, which makes the climb fun.
 Small wildflowers were all over the peak in May.
-Overall, it was a surprisingly fun, pretty and fast climb.
+Overall, it was a surprisingly fun, pretty, and fast climb.

 Northeast Ridge, Class 2

 The northeast ridge approach is a little more than twice as long as the southeast ridge.
-However, there are no rock outcrops or loose footing on this route.
+However, there are no rocky outcrops or loose footing on this route.

 There is no summit marker, just a rocky high point.
-From the summit you’ll find good views of the southern Lemhis, southern Beaverheads, and the Idaho National Laboratory.
+From the summit, you’ll have good views of the Southern Lemhis, South Beaverheads, and the Idaho National Laboratory.
 If you have the time/desire, you can use both ridges for a loop route.